tanikou/tapo/README.md

 ```

-# use as vue component props type
+# as props type of vue component
 ```
 <template>
   <div>